Obi Toppin NBA Preview vs. the Cavaliers

 Cavaliers 2022-23 Defensive Insights

-- Allowing 106.9 points per contest last year made the Cavaliers the best squad in the league on defense.
+- The Cavaliers were ranked No. 1 in the NBA defensively last year, conceding 106.9 points per contest.

-- The Cavaliers were the second-ranked squad in the NBA last season, allowing 41.2 boards per game.
+- In terms of rebounds, the Cavaliers were second in the league last year, allowing 41.2 per contest.

-- Looking at assists, the Cavaliers allowed 23 per game last year, ranking them first in the league.
+- Conceding an average of 23 assists last year, the Cavaliers were the best squad in the NBA.

-- Conceding 11.3 made three-pointers per game last year, the Cavaliers were second in the league in that category.
+- On defense, the Cavaliers conceded 11.3 made three-pointers per game last year, second in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!